Woluiam/FunByte/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

-*For those wondering the source code to the site is currently private.
+- **Source Code Privacy:** The source code for the site is currently private.

-*This site has not been modeled around being unblocked in school.
-Please Request a fork of the code in the issues tab or by contacting me if you wish to maintain it manually for a specific school or other restricted enviroment as I do not currently maintain any Custom Branches.
+- **Not Specifically Designed for Schools:** While FunByte offers unblocked access to games, it is not specifically tailored for school environments.
+If you wish to maintain a custom version of the site for a specific school or other restricted environment, please request a fork of the code in the issues tab or by contacting me.
+I do not currently maintain any custom branches.